 Corda has built in features that would retry flows on specific cases of failure.
 See node-flow-hospital for information that applies to all flows.

-The FinalityFlow contains notary specific logic which can initiate a backpressure aware subflow since minimum platform version 4.
-The backpressure aware subflow has configured timeout and retry with specific logic relating to the ETA mechanism.
+The FinalityFlow contains notary specific logic which can initiate a backpressure-aware subflow since minimum platform version 4.
+The backpressure aware subflow has configured timeout and retry with specific logic relating to the backpressure mechanism.

 How does the timeout work?

 flowTimeout section of the node configuration.
 Flows to HA notaries will be retried after the configured

 time.
 Information can be found in the

 The backpressure mechanism is described in ETA Mechanism Overview.

 What happens on multiple successful responses caused by retrying?

 The first successful response will get mapped to the correct flow and proceed, while the second will be discarded as there will be no flow to map to anymore.
 A warning will be logged into the console that a response has nothing to go to, but it is expected behaviour.

 Is it possible to receive a success and failure because of retrying?